 Dave’s also had local wines and produce on their menu.
 The wine list was listed by proximity to Grand Bend instead of price which I loved.
 This obviously meant that I needed to sample a few glasses.

 We headed to the main Grand Bend beach to take a look.
-The Grand Bend beach is a Blue Flag beach meaning that they have received a certification from the global Foundation for Environmental Education (FEE), and meet the FEEs stringent standards for water quality, safety, environmental education and information, the provision of services and general environmental management criteria.
+The Grand Bend beach is a Blue Flag beach meaning that they have received a certification from the Global Foundation for Environmental Education (FEE), and meet the FEEs stringent standards for water quality, safety, environmental education and information, the provision of services and general environmental management criteria.
 That makes me feel good about my son swimming here and all the people populating the beautiful beach seem to agree.

-Grand Bend beach also has a flashy splash kids for kids, playground equipment, a meandering boardwalk and a main stage where they host concerts and other fun community events.
+Grand Bend beach also has a flashy splash pad for kids, playground equipment, a meandering boardwalk and a main stage where they host concerts and other fun community events.
 Shops and restaurants line the the main drag down to the water, where C and I sat on a patio sipping our cider/sippy cup.

 It was a fantastic few days away.
 I’m lucky that my son is pretty laid back and easy to travel with.
 He has such a great personality, makes me laugh and smiles at everyone.
 He likes to play, sing, dance and explore.
-He is great travel buddy.
+He is a great travel buddy.

-Our final morning away, we stopped at Schoolhouse Restaurant, literally an old converted school house in Grand Bend.
+Our final morning away, we stopped at Schoolhouse Restaurant, literally an old converted schoolhouse in Grand Bend.
 Class pictures from 1891 don the walls, old desks decorate different corners and school work, signed ‘Anna – 1892’ makes Schoolhouse an enchanting step back in time to a charming era of Grand Bend full of history and lore.
 The food was mostly made in-house by a passionate chef and his love of hearty, nurturing, very yummy food.
 The food fit the venue and even though half of his food ended up on the floor, I know C loved everything he devoured.
 It helped that we had the most wonderful waitress, Bridget, full of energy and excitement and with a smile almost as wide as C’s!
 He was definitely smitten.

 C and I had a wonderful weekend away on Ontario’s Blue Coast.
 We love exploring Ontario and this area of the province is without a doubt, one of our favourites.
 We can’t wait to head back and discover more that Ontario Southwest has to offer.